shicoded/polynomial-regression/README.md

 *****
   ## Overview

-Polynomial regression is a type of regression analysis where the relationship between the independent variable `X` and the dependent variable `Y` is modeled as an nth-degree polynomial.
-This repository includes:
+Polynomial Regression is a type of regression analysis where the relationship between the independent variable `X` and the dependent variable `𝑌` is modeled as an nth-degree polynomial.

+In this repository, to better understand polynomial regression, we provide:

-1. A simple example to explain polynomial regression with synthetic data.
+A simple example using synthetic data to explain the concept of polynomial regression.
-2. A real-world example to train and test a polynomial regression model.
+A real-world example where we train and test a polynomial regression model.

 ******